ngardiner/tuya-homeassistant/README.md

 See here for how to find localKey and devId: http://seandev.org/tuyainst

+## Finding localKey and devId

+localKey can be found by sniffing the communications between the switch or bulb and the Tuya HTTP servers.
+To do this, you will need to have access to a device through which this traffic will pass.

+### Using ngrep

+ngrep is the most convenient tool for this

+ngrep -d any "localKey" port 80

+### Using tcpdump

+There is no easy way to grep the contents of tcpdump captures, however they can be viewed and searched within Wireshark.

+tcpdump -s 0 -w output.pcap

+### Using Wireshark

+* Apply the filter tcp.port == 80 to capture all HTTP traffic.
+If you know the IP address of the bulb, add && ip.src == xx.xx.xx.xx to further filter the traffic.
+* Look for the localKey value in the body of the HTTP communications.

+## Installing HomeAssistant Components

 To use, copy the files to HASS custom component directory as below:
    * cp switch/tuya.py <hass config dir>/custom_components/switch/
    * cp light/tuya.py <hass config dir>/custom_components/light/